Executive Director

 Part-Time Museum Interpreters

-Spring Internship
+Internship

-The Paul Revere House is looking for undergraduate or graduate students interested in internships for the Spring 2024 semester.
+The Paul Revere House is looking for undergraduate or graduate students interested in internships for the Fall 2026 semester.
 Interns will participate in most day-to-day site activities (interacting with the public, speaking to school groups, curatorial duties as needed) and complete a research or other project determined by prior agreement between the intern and the Revere House internship supervisor.
 Projects can relate to Paul Revere, Boston in the American Revolution, or the history of the house or the North End neighborhood.
 Examples of past project topics include Patriots’ use of Mohawk imagery, slavery in colonial Boston, and immigrant women’s social clubs in the early twentieth century.

 Preferred qualifications: coursework or experience in history, museums, or a related field; comfort working with the public.
 We strive to be an inclusive organization at all levels, and welcome applications from candidates who identify as part of groups that are underrepresented in the history and museum fields.